Yamaha MT-07 (2025) – Review

 2025 Yamaha MT-07 - Engine & Performance

-There are, in fact, substantial differences both to the electronics and to the intake side of the engine, which – like the MT-09 – has been revised to improve the sound that the rider hears.
-The changes include a new air cleaner, intake ducts and funnels, plus a ‘sound enhancer’ in the form of openings in the top of the fuel tank cover to direct the engine’s intake roar at the rider without increasing the overall volume.
+For those new to Yamaha's jargon, CP2 stands for 'crossplane 2-cylinder' where crossplane refers to the 270-degree firing order of the crankshaft which makes a parallel twin engine feel a bit like a V-twin.
+For 2025 there are significant changes to the electronics and intake side of the engine, which – like the MT-09 – has been revised to improve the sound that the rider hears.
+The changes include a new air cleaner, intake ducts and funnels, plus a ‘sound enhancer’ in the form of small grilles in the top of the fuel tank cover to direct the engine’s intake roar at the rider without increasing the overall volume to passers-by.

-But the biggest news of all is the addition of the optional Y-AMT (Yamaha Automated Manual Transmission), which is similar to the system available on the latest MT-09 and eliminates both the clutch lever and the conventional gear-shifter in favour of two electromechanical actuators.
-These allow the bike to control its own clutch and gearshifts in a pair of fully-automatic settings, D and D+, the latter letting the engine rev higher before shifting.
+The optional Y-AMT is probably the biggest news of all.
+Similar to the system available on the latest MT-09, it eliminates both the clutch lever and the conventional gear-shifter in favour of electronically-controlled servo-motors operating the clutch and gearshift.
+There are two fully-automatic settings.
+D is the more laid back of the two allowing the gearbox to change up at lower revs for a more relaxed ride in town or on motorways.
+D+ is a sportier setting where the engine holds onto revs for longer before shifting.
 A separate MT (manual) mode lets you control the shifts via thumb and forefinger paddles on the left bar.
 The automatic clutch makes stalling impossible, even in manual mode, and the electronics can also prevent you from overrevving the engine.

-Despite extra electronics and actuators, the Y-AMT system adds just 2kg to the bike (a far cry from Honda’s hefty DCT, which is around 10kg extra), bringing the Y-AMT-equipped model to 186kg
+The Y-AMT system adds just 2kg to the bike (Honda’s more complex - and it should be said, slicker - DCT system is around 10kg extra), bringing the Y-AMT-equipped model to 186kg

 2025 Yamaha MT-07 - Handling & Suspension (inc. Weight)

-Changes to the shape and thickness of the frame’s tubes increase the rigidity by between 12% and 13% while keeping the weight the same as its predecessor at only 14.8kg, with the main changes focussed around the swingarm pivot area.
-That pivot holds a completely new swingarm, changed for the first time in MT-07’s history, with its own rigidity optimised to suit the rest of the new chassis.
+Changes to the shape and thickness of the frame’s tubes increase the rigidity by between 12% and 13% while keeping the weight the same as its predecessor at only 14.8kg.
+The main changes are focussed around the swingarm pivot area.
+That pivot holds a completely new swingarm for the first time in the MT-07’s history, with its own rigidity optimised to suit the rest of the new chassis.

-At the front, the revisions continue with new die-cast triple clamps that save nearly 500g over the previous design, and which grip 41mm upside-down forks in place of the right-way-up units of the previous model.
-At their bottoms, you’ll find two, four-pot radial brake calipers instead of the old bike’s axial-mount designs, while the rear shock is also tweaked with adjustable preload and rebound damping.
+At the front, there are new die-cast triple clamps that save 400g over last year's bike.
+These grip 41mm upside-down forks in place of the right-way-up units of the previous model.
+There are four-piston radial brake calipers instead of the old bike’s axial-mount designs, while the rear shock is also tweaked with adjustable preload and rebound damping.

 One of the big contributors to that weight loss is the adoption of Yamaha’s ‘Spinforged’ alloy wheels, previously used on the MT-09, which are lighter but no less strong than conventional designs thanks to a patented manufacturing technique.
-By losing weight from the wheels, Yamaha is also cutting unsprung and rotating masses, which should lead to exponential benefits in terms of performance and handling.
+By losing weight from the wheels, Yamaha is also cutting unsprung and rotating masses, which brings significant benefits to how the bike steers, while reducing suspension loads when leant over.

 2025 Yamaha MT-07 - Comfort & Economy